shigebeyond/jkmvc/doc/orm/relation.md

 belongsTo("user", UserModel::class, "author_id")
 ```

-If you wanted access a post's author by using code like `post["author"]` then you would simply need to change the alias and add the `model` index:
+If you wanted access a post's author by using code like `post["author"]` then you would simply need to change the relation name:

 ```
 belongsTo("author", UserModel::class, "author_id")